Hausdorffcode/cs168/projects/proj2_routing/spec.md

 Recall from class that a learning switch is not a very effective routing technique; its greatest shortcoming is that it breaks when the network has loops.
 That's why our next step will be to implement a more capable distance vector router.
 That's also why you only need to test it on topologies without loops.

+Additionally, a learning switch that never exchanges routing messages will not be able to avoid routing loops in case of topology change (e.g., if a host moves from one switch to another).
+You therefore only need to test on static topologies without failures.

 ## Part 2: Distance-Vector Router

 We've provided a skeleton `dv_router.py` file with the beginnings of a `DVRouter` class for you to flesh out, implementing your distance vector router.
 The `DVRouter` class inherits from the `DVRouterBase` class, which adds a little bit to the basic `Entity` class.
 Specifically, it adds a `POISON_MODE` flag and a `handle_timer` method.
 When your router's `self.POISON_MODE` is `True`, your router should send poisoned routes and poisoned reverses (and when `False`, it should not).
 The `handle_timer` method is called periodically.
 When it is called, your router should send all its routes to its neighbors.